kubernetes-sigs/cluster-api-provider-vsphere/test/infrastructure/vcsim/README.md

 Finally, in order to complete the provisioning of the fake VM, it is necessary to assign an IP to it.
 This task is performed by the vmIPReconciler component inside the vcsim controller.

+Note: the documentation in this pager assumes you are using CAPV in govmomi mode, but it is also possible to use vcsim to work with CAPV in supervisor mode.
+See [vm-operator](../vm-operator/README.md) for more details.

 ## Working with vcsim

 ### Tilt

 vcsim can be used with Tilt for local development.

-To use vcsim it is required to add it the list of enabled providers in your `tilt-setting.yaml/json`; you can also provide extra args or enable debugging for this provider e.g.
+To use vcsim it is required to add it to the list of enabled providers in your `tilt-setting.yaml/json`; you can also provide extra args or enable debugging for this provider e.g.

 ```yaml